joaquinfox/listmaker_curriculum/README.md

 - IDE (Integrated Developer Environment)

   - This is the environment **in** which you work, and the tools **with** which you work.
 Your IDE consists of several pieces, and you need to be aquainted with all of them.
 These pieces include your command line, text editor, and git-foo.
-    - [Learn Enough To Be Dangrous]('https://www.learnenough.com/courses') have good introductions to the important elements of an IDE.
+    - [Learn Enough To Be Dangrous](https://www.learnenough.com/courses) have good introductions to the important elements of an IDE.
-    - [Ryans's Tutorials]('https://ryanstutorials.net/') has a great tutorial on Linux.
+    - [Ryans's Tutorials](https://ryanstutorials.net/) has a great tutorial on Linux.
-    - This tutorial can also be completed using [CodeSandbox]('https://codesandbox.io/') or another virtual IDE.
+    - This tutorial can also be completed using [CodeSandbox](https://codesandbox.io/) or another virtual IDE.

 - HTML and CSS
-  - Both sources listed above are good, as well as [Free Code Camp]{'https://www.freecodecamp.org/'} and [The Mozilla Developer Network]('https://developer.mozilla.org/en-US/docs/Web/Tutorials')
+  - Both sources listed above are good, as well as [Free Code Camp]('https://www.freecodecamp.org/')and [The Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Tutorials)

 ## Units